Adityaakr/crosschain-bridge-fastfill/solver-sdk/lib/stxn/README.md

 ### 1. Basic Call Execution

-The simplest way to use STXN is to submit a single call objective:
+The simplest way to use Solver + CallBreaker is to submit a single call objective:

 ```solidity
 // 1.
 Create a CallObject